m0ru/bak/04_solution.md

 As already mentioned in the problem description ([chapter @sec:probdescr]), the rework and restructuring started with a codebase using Angular (see [section @sec:angular-mvc]), all modules included one-by-one in an `index.html`, and some bootstrap-theme for styling.
 Bugs were hard to solve due to the "grown" code-base and the somewhat ambiguous architecture stemming from both the wide range of concepts in Angular that required understanding and best-practices as well as our grasp of them.
 Additionally, the visual style was neither polished nor projected a unique identity.

 As part of a research-project together with our partner Meinkauf, the Researchstudio Smart Agent Technologies was tasked with developing a platform-independent mobile application.
-For this project we used Ionic [@IonicFramework], i.e. a tooling default, that at the time consisted of Phonegap [@PhoneGap], Angular 1.x, SCSS (see [section @sec:scss]), ionic-specific CSS and its own command-line-tool.
+For this project we used Ionic [@IonicFramework], i.e. a tooling default, that at the time consisted of Phonegap[@PhoneGapa], Angular 1.x, SCSS (see [section @sec:scss]), ionic-specific CSS and its own command-line-tool.
 As such, that work presented a good opportunity to try out a different architecture, to deal with the ambiguities and maintenance problems we were experiencing with the Web of Needs owner-application.

 <!--
 TODO TODO TODO